mnielsen/cognitivemedium/_posts/2021-07-22-bitter-lesson.md

 ---
 By [Michael Nielsen](https://michaelnielsen.org)

-*Attention conservation notice:* /Very rapidly written, by an interested non-expert outsider./
+*Attention conservation notice: Rough notes, very rapidly written, by an interested non-expert outsider.*

 [Rich Sutton](http://incompleteideas.net/) is an expert on neural networks at the University of Alberta and DeepMind.
 He's written a